-Hearts are a key symbol on Valentine’s Day, but they are about more than just romance – they play a vital role in our everyday lives.
-It’s important to keep your heart healthy all year round and to help you feel better in your day-to-day life.
+Hearts are a key symbol on Valentine’s Day, but they are about more than just romance – they play a vital role in our everyday lives, keeping you healthy every day.
+Looking after your heart is a year-round act of self-care.

-Heart and circulatory diseases cause a quarter of all deaths in the UK, that’s more than 160,000 deaths each year – an average of 460 deaths each day or one every three minutes in the UK.
-1
+Heart and circulatory diseases cause around a quarter of all deaths in the UK, or around 170,000 deaths each year – an average of 460 deaths each day, or one every three minutes in the UK.

-Coronary Heart Disease is the most common cause of heart attacks and was the single biggest killer of both and men and women worldwide in 2019.1
+Coronary Heart Disease (CHD) is the most common cause of heart attacks and remains one of the leading causes of death worldwide.

-Coronary Heart Disease (CHD) occurs when blood supply to the heart muscle is reduced.
-This happens when fatty deposits, called atheroma, build up on the inner walls of the coronary arteries and harden.
-Gradually over time, this causes coronary arteries to narrow, lose their elasticity and even become blocked.
+Coronary Heart Disease occurs when blood supply to the heart muscle is reduced due to a build-up of fatty deposits (atheroma) inside the coronary arteries.
+Over time, these arteries can narrow, lose their elasticity and even become blocked.

 If the coronary arteries become partially blocked, enough to restrict blood and oxygen to the heart, angina may occur.
 Angina is a pain in the chest that is usually triggered by physical activity or stress and is a warning sign of CHD.